PraveenMut/servian-tech-challenge/README.md

 A initaliation script has been provided in the scripts directory.
 Modify the script if desired (especially the bucket name as it **must** be globally unique to all GCP projects).
 To run, change directory to the scripts folder, and run `./init.sh`.

 Ensure you are the *owner* of the organisation as Terraform should be run *locally*.
-Alternatively, ensure the appropriate permissions of a user has been assigned.
+Alternatively, ensure the appropriate IAM Roles of a user have been assigned (editor).
 This beyond the scope of the challenge.

 The script will then create:
 * Create a project